inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 - How to adapt to different HW-TEE environments?
 - How to make two different types of HW-TEE mutually verify each other's Evidence?

-In order to solve the above challenges, we proposed **Enclave-TLS, a mutual transport layer security protocol that supports heterogeneous hardware executable environments**.
-Enclave-TLS adds the ability to bind the public key in the TLS certificate to the HW-TEE attestation quote on the basis of TLS.
+In order to solve the above challenges, we proposed **Rats-TLS, a mutual transport layer security protocol that supports heterogeneous hardware executable environments**.
+Rats-TLS adds the ability to bind the public key in the TLS certificate to the HW-TEE attestation quote on the basis of TLS.
 Based on the HW-TEE hardware as the root of trust, it can prove that the other party is on a trusted platform.
 Data can be transmitted efficiently.
-At the same time, Enclave-TLS also has the following advantages:
+At the same time, Rats-TLS also has the following advantages:
 - Able to support different HW-TEE types.
 - Able to support different TLS libraries.
 - Able to support different cryptographic algorithm libraries.